ernscht/nitro-project-less/project/docs/nitro.md

 ## Configuring

-Nitro uses the very flexible `node-config` package for configuration.
+Nitro uses the flexible [config package](https://www.npmjs.com/package/config) for project configuration.
-* local, environment, ... differnet file formats, ...
+This lets you to extend the default configuration for different deployment environments or local usage.
 See details in [config readme](nitro-config.md)

 ## Daily Work - Creating Patterns & Pages